ALLETE (NYSE:ALE) Issues FY 2021 Earnings Guidance

 ALLETE (NYSE:ALE) updated its FY 2021 earnings guidance on Thursday.
 The company provided EPS guidance of 3.000-3.300 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.190.
 The company issued revenue guidance of -.

-Several analysts have issued reports on the company.
-Zacks Investment Research downgraded ALLETE from a hold rating to a strong sell rating in a report on Thursday, April 1st.
-Mizuho upped their target price on ALLETE from $55.00 to $62.00 and gave the company a neutral rating in a report on Tuesday, March 2nd.
-Williams Capital reiterated a buy rating on shares of ALLETE in a report on Friday, April 23rd.
-Wells Fargo & Company dropped their target price on ALLETE from $76.00 to $74.00 and set an equal weight rating on the stock in a report on Tuesday, May 4th.
-Finally, Guggenheim downgraded ALLETE from a buy rating to a neutral rating and set a $66.00 target price on the stock. in a report on Wednesday, January 20th.
-Two analysts have rated the stock with a sell rating, three have assigned a hold rating and one has assigned a buy rating to the company.
-The stock currently has a consensus rating of Hold and an average price target of $67.60.
+Several equities research analysts have issued reports on the stock.
+Zacks Investment Research lowered shares of ALLETE from a hold rating to a strong sell rating in a research note on Thursday, April 1st.
+Mizuho upped their price target on shares of ALLETE from $55.00 to $62.00 and gave the company a neutral rating in a research note on Tuesday, March 2nd.
+Guggenheim lowered shares of ALLETE from a buy rating to a neutral rating and set a $66.00 price target on the stock. in a research note on Wednesday, January 20th.
+Williams Capital reiterated a buy rating on shares of ALLETE in a research note on Friday, April 23rd.
+Finally, Wells Fargo & Company cut their price objective on shares of ALLETE from $76.00 to $74.00 and set an equal weight rating for the company in a report on Tuesday, May 4th.
+Two research analysts have rated the stock with a sell rating, three have assigned a hold rating and one has issued a buy rating to the stock.
+The company presently has an average rating of Hold and a consensus price target of $67.60.

-ALLETE (NYSE:ALE) last announced its quarterly earnings results on Wednesday, May 5th.
+ALLETE (NYSE:ALE) last issued its quarterly earnings data on Wednesday, May 5th.
 The utilities provider reported $0.99 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $1.09 by ($0.10).
-The firm had revenue of $339.20 million during the quarter, compared to the consensus estimate of $318.00 million.
+The company had revenue of $339.20 million during the quarter, compared to the consensus estimate of $318.00 million.
 ALLETE had a net margin of 15.33% and a return on equity of 7.29%.
-The company’s quarterly revenue was up 8.9% compared to the same quarter last year.
-During the same period in the previous year, the firm posted $1.28 EPS.
-As a group, analysts expect that ALLETE will post 3.32 EPS for the current fiscal year.
+ALLETE’s revenue for the quarter was up 8.9% on a year-over-year basis.
+During the same period in the previous year, the company earned $1.28 EPS.
+As a group, equities analysts forecast that ALLETE will post 3.32 EPS for the current year.

-The business also recently announced a quarterly dividend, which will be paid on Tuesday, June 1st.
-Shareholders of record on Friday, May 14th will be given a dividend of $0.63 per share.
+The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, June 1st.
+Investors of record on Friday, May 14th will be paid a $0.63 dividend.
+This represents a $2.52 annualized dividend and a yield of 3.61%.
 The ex-dividend date is Thursday, May 13th.
-This represents a $2.52 dividend on an annualized basis and a yield of 3.58%.
-ALLETE’s payout ratio is currently 75.68%.
+ALLETE’s payout ratio is 75.68%.

 About ALLETE